What is Stock Music? (Ultimate Guide)

 What if none of my music was written specifically for sync licensing?

-Even if your music wasn’t written with sync licensing in mind, you can or should send them to a stock music library.
+Even if your music wasn’t written with sync licensing in mind, you can or should send it to a stock music library.
 Many production libraries now accept recordings from musicians who weren’t written especially for sync licensing.

-If your song has lyrics, you can upload a version without lyrics (an instrumental) which is a plus for the library.
+If your song has lyrics, you can upload a version without lyrics (an instrumental), which is a plus for the library.

 Although some libraries only accept a certain type of music, for example, music that fits a particular background music type of sound, and some instrumentals of pop songs may also be accepted.